timboudreau/avatar/README.md

 ======

 This project is simply a convenient way to build all of [AvatarJS](https://avatar-js.java.net/) - the build process is fairly complex and tedious, and it all *could* be automated.
-This process does that.
+This project does that.

 ### What It Does